Mbappe to miss PSG's Champions League clash with Atalanta due to ankle injury | Goal.com

-Mbappe to miss PSG's Champions League clash with Atalanta due to ankle injury
+Mbappe expected to miss PSG's Champions League clash with Atalanta due to ankle injury

-Kylian Mbappe has been ruled out of Paris Saint-Germain's UEFA Champions League quarter-final clash with Atalanta due to an ankle injury.
+Kylian Mbappe looks set to be ruled out of Paris Saint-Germain's UEFA Champions League quarter-final clash with Atalanta due to an ankle injury.

 The forward suffered a nasty tackle in the first half of PSG's Coupe de France final victory over Saint-Etienne on Friday night, and took part in the trophy celebrations after the 1-0 win while on crutches.

-It has now been confirmed he will not be fit in time to face the Serie A side, with PSG saying Mbappe will be out for at least three weeks.
+It now seems very likely he will not be fit in time to face the Serie A side, with PSG saying Mbappe will be out for at least three weeks.

 A PSG statement on the club website said: "As announced after the final of the Coupe de France against Saint-Etienne, Kylian Mbappe was examined on Monday in order to know the severity of his right ankle injury.